fboucquez/symbol-bootstrap/docs/start.md

   -r, --reset                             It resets the configuration generating a new one

-  -s, --service=service                   To start a particular docker compose service by name, example rest-gateway,
-                                          db, node-peer-0

   -t, --target=target                     [default: target] the target folder

-  -t, --timeout=timeout                   [default: 60000] If running in detached mode, how long before timing out (in
-                                          MS)

   -u, --user=user                         [default: current] User used to run docker images when creating configuration
                                           files like certificates or nemesis block. "current" means the current user.

+  --healthCheck                           If provided, the tool will review if the docker services are running correctly
+                                          and report

   --report                                It generates reStructuredText (.rst) reports describing the configuration of
                                           each node.

   --resetData                             It reset the database and node data but keeps the generated configuration,
                                           keys, voting tree files and block 1

+  --timeout=timeout                       [default: 60000] If running in detached mode, how long before timing out (in
+                                          MS)

 EXAMPLES
   $ symbol-bootstrap start